Fanny Seward

-Frances Adeline Seward (December 9, 1844 – October 29, 1866) was the daughter of United States Secretary of State William H. Seward and his wife Frances Adeline Miller.
-The last of five children born to the Sewards, she was their only daughter to survive to adulthood.
+Frances Adeline Seward (December 9, 1844 – October 29, 1866) was the daughter of United States Secretary of State William H. Seward and his wife Frances Adeline Miller Seward.
+The youngest of five children born to the Sewards, she was their only daughter to survive to adulthood, although she herself died at the young age of 21.

 Early life

 Frances Seward was born in Auburn, New York on December 9, 1844.
 Her father was a prominent Whig who had served as Governor of New York, and would later become a United States senator, join the Republican Party, and serve as Secretary of State under Presidents Abraham Lincoln and Andrew Johnson.
 She was named for her mother, who was the daughter of a judge, and a stalwart abolitionist.

-Fanny received a progressive education and upbringing, and aspired to be a writer.
+Seward received a progressive education and upbringing, and aspired to be a writer.
 Her mother was frequently ill and ill-disposed to travel and socializing, and chose to remain at home in Auburn while her husband served in the Senate and the cabinet.
-When her father began his term as Secretary of State in 1861, Fanny, then sixteen, resided with him in Washington, D.C. and became his closest domestic companion.
+When her father began his term as Secretary of State in 1861, Seward, then sixteen, resided with him in Washington, D.C. and became his closest domestic companion.

 Recognized as sensitive and precocious, she demonstrated her desire for a literary career by authoring both fiction and poetry.
 She is best known for keeping a voluminous diary throughout the course of the Civil War, which documented with intimate detail the social and political milieu of Washington during the Lincoln administration.